 Probably the best place in New Zealand to experience Maori culture is Rotorua.
 Found on the North Island, Rotorua is known also for its geothermic activity, and not far off is Lake Taupo, where some of the best trout fishing in the world can be found.
 The Tamaki Maori Village is a re-creation of an ancient Maori Village, and it's been highly-praised for years.
 Award-winning, to be exact.
 Throw this one on your New Zealand tours list, and you'll surely thank yourself.
 You'll gain insight into Maori life both past and present, learn all about their myths and history, tour the village, and then take in an intriguing and impressive traditional performance.
 The culmination of the affair is what's known as a "hangi".
 A hangi is a traditional Maori meal where meat and vegetables are cooked underground with hot rocks.

-Tarltons Antarctic Encounter and Underwater World
+Drop in on Kelly Tarltons Antarctic Encounter and Underwater World

 The brainchild of the late, great explorer, diver, and treasure hunter, Kelly Tarlton, this is without question one of the top New Zealand attractions.
 Found on the waterfront in Auckland, this awesome place will dazzle visitors of all ages.
 At the Antarctic Encounter, you'll enter a frozen, underground world where real, live penguins actually live.
 At the Underwater World, thousands of gallons of marine-creature-infested water surround a clear tunnel from which guests can observe animals like sharks, eels, and stingrays swimming over and around them.
 It's pretty much like scuba diving without having to get wet.